 Most children develop basic life skills without any special assistance from their caregivers or professionals.
 However, if their attempts to interact functionally with people and their environment are compromised then their ability to acquire skills and learn from their interactions and explorations may also be compromised.

-Developmental therapy is a discipline that specifically looks at how a child is developing during the most critical period of growth and development – birth to about 6.
-Child development therapists do not address one specific area but instead look at a child globally (e.g., cognitive skills, language and communication, social-emotional skills and behavior, gross and fine motor skills, and self-help skills.).
+Early Childhood Development is a discipline that specifically looks at how a child is developing during the most critical period of growth and development – birth to about 6.
+Child development specialists do not address one specific area but instead look at a child globally (e.g., cognitive skills, language and communication, social-emotional skills and behavior, gross and fine motor skills, and self-help skills.).